inertia7/timeSeries_sp500_R/README.md

 	git clone git@github.com:wH4teVr folder-name

 But if you are doing it manually you choose the "Clone or download" button and choose "Download ZIP".
-From here you must take note of where the file is downloaded, once you are able to find the file location you must set the appropriate working directory.

-For this example we set the file into "/user/home/myProjects/timeSeriesR" so recall we have to set the working directory in **Rstudio** or you will receive errors especially when trying to read in the csv file.
-Therefore you run at the stop of your script:
-For linux:

-	setwd("/user/home/myProjects/timeSeriesR")

-For windows(Important when finding directorys you will have):

-	C:\home\myDocuments\myProjects\timeSeriesR

-Which will give you an error (since R considers "\" as an escape code, the correct form is:

-	setwd("C:/home/myDocuments/myProjects/timeSeriesR")

-Once you have done this you can read the csv file which contains the S&P 500 closing values for which we did our analysis on, and you can proceed to the time series analysis done through R!
+From here assuming you opened `Rstudio` and used the created project the `here` package will ensure that you are in the correct working directory without using `setwd()`.

 ## <a name="Methodology"></a>Methodology
 For our time series analysis, we chose to focus on the [Box-Jenkins](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins#Box-Jenkins_model_identification) methodology which incorporates a series of steps to ensure we  produce the best model to forecasting.
 We used the years 1995 to 2014, withholding 2015 so that we can compare the forecast.